SUMMER 2025 NEWSLETTER

 The case was decided on papers alone, prepared by Solomon Chouicha and Dov Treiman.

-BUYOUTS AND SALES
+BUYOUTS

 Adam Leitman Bailey, P.C.
 Extracts Generous Buy-Out Payment for Manhattan Dental Practice from Landlord with Building in Receivership